Thank you for visiting!

 ON THE WAY TO THE WEST COAST, TO BEGIN MY JOURNEY AT THE MOUTH OF THE COLUMBIA RIVER.

-(Photo looking out from the BLUE MOUNTAINS to
+(Photo looking north from the BLUE MOUNTAINS to

 THE COLUMBIA RIVER BASIN)